What if you get the opportunity to design a product that will willingly, wholeheartedly be used by thousands of users, no questions asked?

 How to deal with this: Conduct meetings and explain how lean UX encourages fast and small failures with minimal risks.
 Explain the ways to avoid really critical errors.
 Try and ask everyone the possible causes that may turn the project into a failure and try to overcome them.

-Understand your users: The buyers of your product is not an end user.
-The buyers of your product are the C-level decision makers and other senior personnel whereas the users of your product are people working for an enterprise.
+The buyers of your product are not end-users.
+The buyers of your product are the C-level decision-makers and other senior personnel whereas the users of your product are people working for an enterprise.
 The users may use and may not use the product (depending on the ease) but the product is bought and implemented on their behalf.

 How to deal with this: Try some ideas and validate them from users of your product.
 If they find your product easy to handle and to play with then definitely the product is going to hit the market.